rajivlodhia/static-maps/includes/acf-google-map-multi/readme.txt

 == Usage Instructions ==

-On the new Google Map (Multiple Markers) field, you can:
+On the new Google Maps (Multiple Markers) field, you can:
 - LEFT CLICK on the map to place a new marker
 - RIGHT CLICK on a marker to remove it
 - CLICK AND DRAG a marker around on the map